 The Exchange shall treat as confidential and exempt from public disclosure all documents and information provided by Contractor to the Exchange, or to the vendor for the Exchange, providing the documents or information are deemed to be, or qualify for treatment as, confidential information under the Public Records Act, Government Code §6250, et seq., or other applicable Federal and State laws, rules and regulations.
 Documents and information that the Exchange will treat as confidential include, but are not limited to, provider rates and the Contractor’s business or marketing plans.

 1.5 General Duties of the Contractor

+Contractor and the Exchange acknowledge and agree that Contractor’s QHPs are important to furthering the goal of the Exchange with respect to delivering better care and higher value.
+Contractor agrees that Contractor’s QHPs identified at Attachment 1 (“Contractor’s QHP List”) shall be offered through the Exchange to provide access to Covered Services to Enrollees in accordance with the terms and conditions required by this Agreement and as required for designation of each health insurance plan as a QHP..

 Contractor shall maintain the organization and administrative capacity to support and ensure implementation and operation of this Agreement.
-It is the duty of the Contractor to ensure:
+This requirement includes the following:

 Contractor maintains the legal capacity to contract with the Exchange and complies with the requirements for participation in the Exchange pursuant to this Agreement and applicable Federal and State laws, rules and regulations;